vidar-alvestad/openshift-reference-springboot-server/README.md

 ### Versioning

 The pom.xml is configured with the aurora-cd-plugin for versioning. aurora-cd, in turn, uses the aurora-git-version component.
-See [aurora-git-version](https://aurora/git/projects/AUF/repos/aurora-git-version/browse) for details.
+See [aurora-git-version](https://github.com/skatteetaten/aurora-git-version) for details.

 Maven does not allow plugins to change the version of the current build, so the plugin has to be triggered once before the actual "main" build is started.
 This is handled by Jenkins via the Jenkinsfile.
-See the ```Jenkinsfile``` in the root folder and [aurora-pipeline-scripts](https://aurora/git/projects/AO/repos/aurora-pipeline-scripts/browse) for details.
+See the ```Jenkinsfile``` in the root folder.
+The pipeline scripts will be opensource soon.

 ### Code Analysis